LibraryCarpentry/library-python/_episodes/05-loops-and-functions.md

 Notice that the code above created a unique filename for each year.

 ~~~
-filename = 'data/yearly_files/surveys' + str(year) + '.csv'
+filename = 'data/monthly_files/articles%02d.csv' % month
 ~~~
 {: .source}

 Let's break down the parts of this name:

-* The first part is simply some text that specifies the directory to store our data file in (data/yearly_files/) and the first part of the file name (surveys): *'data/yearly_files/surveys'*
+* The first part is simply some text that specifies the directory to store our data file in (data/monthly_files/) and the first part of the file name (articles): *'data/monthly_files/articles'*
-* We can concatenate this with the value of a variable, in this case *year* by using the plus *+* sign and the variable we want to add to the file name: *+ str(year)*
-* Then we add the file extension as another text string: *+ '.csv'*
+* The *%02d* part gives us zero padding for our numbers.
+We specify the number we want to fill in using the *%* operator.

 Notice that we use single quotes to add text strings.
 The variable is not surrounded by quotes.
-This code produces the string *data/yearly_files/surveys2002.csv* which contains the path to the new filename AND the file name itself.
+This code produces the string *data/monthly_files/articles01.csv* which contains the path to the new filename AND the file name itself.

 > ## Challenge
 >
-> 1. Some of the surveys you saved are missing data (they have null values that
+> 1. Some of months seem to have more articles than others.
+Modify the for loop
-> show up as NaN - Not A Number - in the DataFrames and do not show up in the text
-> files).
-Modify the for loop so that the entries with null values are not
+> so that the months with less than 100 articles are excluded.
-> included in the yearly files.
 >
-> 2. What happens if there is no data for a year in the sequence (for example,
-> imagine we had used 1976 as the start year in *range*)?
+> 2. Let's say you want to look at data for each trimester of the years.
+How
+> would you modify your loop in order to generate a data file for every 3 month
+> period?
 >
-> 3. Let's say you only want to look at data from a given multiple of years.
-How would you modify your loop in order to > generate a data file for only every 5th year, starting from 1977?
+> 3. How would you modify your query so you can generate a list of articles
->
+> for each publisher separately?
-> 4. Instead of splitting out the data by years, a colleague wants to do analyses each species separately.
-How would you write a unique csv file for each species?
 {: .challenge}

 ## Building reusable and modular code with functions

-Suppose that separating large data files into individual yearly files is a task that we frequently have to perform.
+Suppose that separating large data files into individual monthly files is a task that we frequently have to perform.
 We could write a **for loop** like the one above every time we needed to do it but that would be time consuming and error prone.
 A more elegant solution would be to create a reusable tool that performs this